Benwagrez/musical-octo-palm-tree/README.md

 ### package.sh
 Packages the python code and libraries into a deployment zip and launches a terraform apply.
 The deployment zip is then deleted after the Terraform apply, but the libraries are retained.

+## Licensing

+Everything is licensed under the MIT license, feel free to repurpose my code for whatever you'd like.

 ## Contact
 Reach out to me below for any questions: